 Should I delay my retirement?

-Individuals who wait until age 67 will receive their full benefits.
+Some individuals wait until age 67 to receive their full benefits.
 Seniors who wait longer could get a monthly benefit 8 percent higher for each year they delay collecting.
 The latest claiming age is 70 and the benefits are 132 percent of what they would have been if an individual retired three years earlier.
 The benefits amounted to about $3,538 per month in 2016 and the number has risen since then.

 How much am I entitled to receive from social security?

-If you wait until 67 to start your social security and you reach full retirement age, you are entitled to 100 percent of your allotted amount.
+If you wait until 67 to start your social security and you reach full retirement age, you're entitled to 100 percent of your allotted amount.
 The benefits are determined by your lifetime earnings and the year you were born.

 These dates apply to your retirement benefits and spousal earnings, which can be collected by your husband or wife.
 The spousal earnings aren't the same as survivor benefits.
 In contrast, survivor benefits can only be claimed after your spouse passes away.
 The full retirement age for survivors is also age 67, but it's mainly dictated by the year you were born.